BA (Hons) Music Business

 - Study Mode: Full Time

 - Start Date: September 2023

-This course is ideal for anyone who wishes to gain the relevant expertise to work in the music business.
+This programme is ideal for anyone who wishes to gain the relevant expertise to work in the music business.
 Whether you’re interested in managing artists, working for record labels or the business of songs, you’ll learn exactly what it takes to build a successful career in the music industry.

 The course covers a broad range of music industry areas allowing you to develop your knowledge to help you gain employment across a variety of music business roles.
 It will also equip you with many key entrepreneurial skills to give you the option of building your own business from scratch.
 Whatever your ideal career path, this degree course will give you a comprehensive overview of the music business.